cssnr/zipline-android-docs/docs/guides/get-started.md

 This guide assumes you have a [diced/zipline](https://github.com/diced/zipline) server setup and accessible.

+Only Version 4 is supported.
 If not you can [get started here](https://zipline.diced.sh/docs/get-started).

 ## Install

-To begin install the application on your device _(Android only)_.
+To begin install the application on your device _(Android 8+ API 26+)_.

 <div class="flex-images">
     <a title="GitHub" href="https://github.com/cssnr/zipline-android/releases/latest/download/app-release.apk" target="_blank" rel="noopener">